jacobp100/cssta/docs/native.md

 ## 🎥 Custom Animations via `Animated.Value`

-To get React Native animations working, you’ll want to define all your non-changing styles in the usual way, and then pass your `Animated.Value`s in as style props.
+For more complicated animations, you’ll want to define all your non-changing styles in the usual way, and then pass your `Animated.Value`s in as style props.

 ```jsx
 const BaseStyles = cssta(View)`